honeycrux/FontDiffuser-Classic-Calligraphy/README.md

 Few-shot methods:
 - `release/naive-few-shot`: The Naive Few-shot method, which takes an average of the features of style samples to infer encodings of a single style.
 - `release/conv-few-shot`: The Convolution Few-shot method, which uses a combination of linear and convolutional layers on the features of style samples to infer encodings of a single style.
+There are multiple types of implementation that can be swapped in `k_feature_extractor.py`.
 - `release/attn-few-shot`: The Attention Few-shot method, which uses attention blocks on the features of style samples to infer encodings of single style.
 - `release/style-reconst`: The Style Reconstruction method, which uses attention blocks on the features of content image and style samples to infer one style encoding, and uses the multi-scale content encodings of a random style sample.